phianova/phianova/README.md

 # Hi! 👋🏻 I'm Sophia.
 Thanks for checking out my GitHub profile!

+I'm a full-stack developer (II) for [Fat Fish Digital](https://fatfishdigital.co.uk/), a software development agency with a focus on health-tech & AI integrations.

-I'm a full-stack developer, having completed a bootcamp with [The Developer Academy](https://thedeveloperacademy.com/).
+Previously completed a bootcamp with [The Developer Academy](https://thedeveloperacademy.com/).

-So far, I use mostly the MERN stack with Next.js, but I'm keen to learn more, especially new backend tools, Python, and new JS frameworks.
+So far, I use mostly Node, TypeScript, NextJS and AWS, but I'm keen to learn more, especially new backend tools, Python, and new JS frontend frameworks.

-**Check out my portfolio [here](https://phianova.github.io/portfolio) or get in touch with me via email at sophia.m.warren@gmail.com.**
+**Check out my portfolio [here](https://sophiawarren.dev) or get in touch with me via email at sophia.m.warren@gmail.com.**

-I'm looking for entry-level full-stack software development roles, to build on my existing skills and hopefully gain plenty of new ones.
-I'm also looking for any opportunity to learn & grow my skillset, so very open to junior-friendly collaborations!

 You can also find me here: